Wave equations with moving potentials: Preliminaries

-\end{rem} The structure formula \eqref{eq:lwaveop} in Theorem \ref{thm:structure} is very powerful.
+The structure formula \eqref{eq:lwaveop} in Theorem \ref{thm:structure} is useful to obtain estimates for the perturbed operators.
 One can easily pass many estimates from the free case to the perturbed case provided the solution operators of the free problem commute with certain symmetries.
-Here we illustrate this idea by a concrete computation based on Theorem \ref{thm:inhomAR}. \begin{thm} Assume $H=-\Delta+V$ admits neither eigenfunction nor resonances at $0$.
+Here we illustrate this idea by a concrete computation based on Theorem \ref{thm:inhomAR}. \begin{thm} Assume $H=-\Delta+V$ satisfies Definition \ref{def:potenialWO}.
 Setting

 then for any $1\leq p<\infty$, one has